ZeroYuHuang/homepage/content/home/demo.md

 ## 👀Latest News

-- We start a new project:  **Is Pretrained Language Model a kind of translation memory?**
+- We start a new project focusing on exploring **Can Pretrained Language Model function as a kind of translation memory?**